quinlan-lab/STRling-nf/README.md

 # Usage

-To run joint calls across more than one sample on version 1.0 of the workflow:
+To run joint calls across more than one sample on the `main` branch of the workflow:

 ```
-nextflow run quinlan-lab/STRling-nf -r 1.0 \
+nextflow run quinlan-lab/STRling-nf -r main \
     --joint --crams 'preprocessing/*.bam' --reference GRCh38.fasta \
 ```

+Alternately, `-r` can designate tags, e.g. `-r v1.0.1`.

 The workflow expects the alignments to be indexed (contain a .bai/.crai) in the same directory as the .bam/.cram.
 It also expects the reference